Bacup and Rawtenstall Grammar School: Sport

 BRGS has a long sporting history.
 Pupils have flourished in a variety of sports, with many going on to play Lancashire League cricket at one point.
-The school produced six England international hockey players, including a captain, in the 1970s and 80s, and four England international handball players in the 2000s.
+The school produced six England international hockey players, including an England Schools captain, in the 1970s and 80s, and four England international handball players in the 2000s.
 Still, BRGS is considered "traditionally a soccer school"; it has seen routine success in the sport and sent its boys' teams to train with Valencia CF in the 2010s.
 Into the 2020s one of its coaches, Mr. Baird, helps to organise the Rossendale Schools' football league.

 Pupils have taken part in athletics since the school's 1913 inception.
 It has had girls' hockey and netball teams, and mixed swimming teams, since at least the 1920s.
 Since at least the 1930s it has had boys' football and cricket, girls' tennis, and mixed gymnastics teams.
 Cycling, rugby, rounders, chess, cross-country and basketball were introduced in the 1940s and 50s, as were second teams and age-group teams for many of the established sports, with badminton coming in the 1960s.
 During teaching disputes, boys' sport suffered, but recovered in the 1990s.
 In the 1990s, sports began to be organised by year group, with orienteering added, as well as non-competitive clubs for table tennis and climbing.

 Sport, both against other schools and inter-form, had been covered in the school newspaper (The Squirrel) since at least 1930, but in the 1970s a separate school magazine dedicated to sport, "Penny Sports", was run.
 By the 1980s, BRGS sport coverage was again under the remit of The Squirrel.
 The 1980s also saw the introduction of boys' hockey.

 The Sports Hall, for extracurricular sports as well as PE, was opened by Prince Edward, Earl of Wessex in 2005.